-LAN Hong Tsung, David, aged 78, has been an Independent Non-executive Director and a member of the Audit Committee of the Company since February 2005.
-He is also an Independent Non-executive Director of Hutchison Telecommunications Hong Kong Holdings Limited, SJM Holdings Limited and Cinda Financial Holdings Co., Limited ("CFHCL").
+LAN Hong Tsung, David, aged 79, has been an Independent Non-executive Director and a member of the Audit Committee of the Company since February 2005, and a member of the Nomination Committee of the Company since January 2019.
+He is also an Independent Non-executive Director of Hutchison Telecommunications Hong Kong Holdings Limited and Cinda Financial Holdings Co., Limited ("CFHCL").
+He was previously an Independent Non-executive Director of SJM Holdings Limited for 11 years.
 Except for CFHCL, all the companies mentioned above are listed companies.
 Dr. Lan is also an Independent Non-executive Director of ARA Asset Management (Prosperity) Limited, which manages Prosperity Real Estate Investment Trust, a real estate investment trust listed on the SEHK.
-Dr. Lan was previously an Independent Non-executive Director of ARA Asset Management (Fortune) Limited, which manages Fortune Real Estate Investment Trust, a real estate investment trust listed on the SEHK and SGX-ST. He is currently the Chairman of David H T Lan Consultants Ltd., Supervisor of Nanyang Commercial Bank (China), Limited and holds directorship at Nanvang Commercial Bank Ltd. He is also a Senior Advisor of Mitsui & Company (Hong Kong) Limited and the President of the International Institute of Management.
+Dr. Lan was previously an Independent Non-executive Director of ARA Asset Management (Fortune) Limited, which manages Fortune Real Estate Investment Trust, a real estate investment trust listed on the SEHK and SGX-ST. He is currently the Chairman of David H T Lan Consultants Ltd., Supervisor of Nanyang Commercial Bank (China), Limited and holds directorship at Nanyang Commercial Bank Ltd. and International Probono Legal Services Association Limited.
 He is a director of a company controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
-Dr. Lan was the Secretary for Home Affairs of the HKSAR Government till his retirement in July 2000.
+Dr. Lan was a Senior Advisor of Mitsui & Company (Hong Kong) Limited.
+He was also the President of the International Institute of Management for almost 7 years till his retirement in June 2019.
+He was the Secretary for Home Affairs of the HKSAR Government till his retirement in July 2000.
 He had served as civil servant in various capacities for 39 years and was awarded the Gold Bauhinia Star Medal on 1st July, 2000.
 He was appointed as the 10th and 11th National Committee Member of the Chinese People's Political Consultative Conference of the People's Republic of China.
 Dr. Lan is a Chartered Secretary and a Fellow Member of The Hong Kong Institute of Chartered Secretaries and The Institute of Chartered Secretaries and Administrators.
 He received his Bachelor of Arts degree from the University of London and completed the Advanced Management Program of the Harvard Business School, Boston.
-He was also a Fellow at Queen Elizabeth House.
-University of Oxford.
+He was also a Fellow at Queen Elizabeth House, University of Oxford.
 Dr. Lan was conferred with Doctor of Business Administration, honoris causa by University of the West of England, Bristol, Doctor of Humanities, honoris causa by Don Honorio Ventura Technological State University, and holder of Visiting Professorship Awards of Bulacan State University and Tarlac State University.